 First off, just look at it!
-As a biennial, mullein’s first year of growth is a rosette of pale green, fuzzy leaves that may span just inches across, or several feet wide.
-The second year, a flower spike emerges—some up to 6 feet high—with bright yellow flowers favored by bees and other pollinators.
-In tiny sidewalk cracks, open lots, and it dry, rocky spaces, mullein cheerfully appears without overwhelming the landscape like some of its weedy brethren.
+Mullein’s first year of growth as a biennial is a rosette of pale green, fuzzy leaves that may span only a few inches across or be several feet wide.
+The second year, a flower spike emerges—some grow up to six feet high—with bright yellow flowers favored by bees and other pollinators.
+In tiny sidewalk cracks, open lots, and dry, rocky roadsides, mullein cheerfully appears without overwhelming the landscape, unlike some of its weedy brethren.
 In fact, a lone plant or small colony may appear in a disturbed area, live out its two-year lifecycle, and then never appear again as other plants emerge.

-The bloom patterns on its flower stalk are fascinating to observe throughout the summer.
+The bloom patterns on the mullein's flower stalk are fascinating to observe throughout the summer.
 Each individual flower lasts no more than a day.
 A few open at a time, starting from the bottom of the stalk and moving toward the top, in successive, overlapping spirals.
-Because the flowers aren’t all open at the same time, mullein does tend to look a bit scraggly—at once partially in bloom and partially in decline.
-But while you’re looking at the spike, do a pollinator survey to see how many different species of bee, wasp, fly and bird are coming by for a snack!
+Because the flowers aren’t all open at the same time, the flower stalk does tend to look a bit scraggly—at once partially in bloom and partially in decline.
+But while you’re looking at the spike, do a pollinator survey to see how many different species of bee, wasp, fly, and bird are coming by for a snack!

-For respiratory ailments, mullein appears to be particularly popular.
+For respiratory ailments, mullein appears to a be particularly popular treatment.
 Though brought to North America by Europeans, Native Americans apparently adopted the plant as an additive to tobacco.
 Smoking this mixture was said to be an effective cough treatment.
-I am a novice in herbalism, but I hope to try a recipe for cough syrup using mullein, red clover, white pine, cherry bark, and honey, that I read about in Pamela Jones’ Just Weeds.
-The key ingredients are in their summertime prime, so now’s the time to collect!
+I am a novice in herbalism, but I hope to try a recipe for cough syrup using mullein, red clover, white pine, cherry bark, and honey that I read about in Pamela Jones’s Just Weeds.
+The key ingredients are in their summer prime, so now’s the time to collect!